mjormy/training-gcp/00_Before_you_start/Creating_projects.md

 # Creating Projects

-**Note:** It's not compulsory to install the SDK to create projects, but you'll need it for atuomation and autonomy.
+**Note:** It's not compulsory to install the SDK to create projects.
+You'll need it if you want to interact with GCP from your local machine.

 Once you've created an account you can create a project in GCP.